 Varicocele involves an abnormal dilation of the pampiniform plexus, which is a venous plexus, in the scrotum.
-This is described as ‘bag of worms’.
+This is described as a ‘bag of worms’.
 The pampiniform plexus dilation occurs because of valvular incompetence of the internal spermatic vein.
-The exact etiology of a varicocele remains unclear however.
+The exact etiology of a varicocele remains unclear, however.
 Theories include the congenital absence of valves, increased pressure or increased length of the left testicular vein, and an abnormal, asymmetrical pattern in the venous drainage of the testes.

 It is more common on the left side because of the angle made at the junction of the left testicular vein and the left renal vein, the absence of valve at the junction, and the compression of the renal vein between the superior mesenteric artery and the aorta (nutcracker effect) leading to increased venous pressure in the left testicular vein.

 Diagnosis of Testicle Pain in Young Boys

 When a young patient presents with an acute pain in the scrotum, along with scrotal swelling, the primary diagnoses to be considered include torsion (of the testes or testicular appendage), epididymitis, and incarcerated inguinal hernia.
 After they are ruled out, other diagnoses such as varicocele must be considered (see section Differential Diagnoses).

 It is crucial to promptly identify and treat testicular torsion, because, in 4–8 hours, a serious ischemic damage can occur, which can affect sperm production and cause testicular loss.
 Incarcerated inguinal hernia is also a surgical emergency.

 Clinical Features of Testicle Pain in Young Boys